cxtechnology/.github/profile/README.md

 ## Hi there 👋

-The CX Technology Team develops and maintains a diverse range of innovative products, including Marketplace, Scout, and Registration Guinness.
+The CX Technology Team develops and maintains a diverse range of innovative products, including Marketplace, Scout, and Registration, Guinness Club.
 Our talented team collaborates to deliver high-quality, user-centric solutions that enhance the customer experience and drive business growth.
 We embrace agile methodologies and best practices to ensure our products are reliable, scalable, and secure.

 ## 🌏 Useful resources